Cheap Hotels in Cromer

 Food and drink

 Cromer has a wide choice of restaurants and cafés on offer but, perhaps unusually, there is not a single coffee shop chain or national eating or drinking venue to be found.
 Instead the town boasts cafés, bars and restaurants which are all owned and operated by locals, eager to serve both residents of Cromer and visiting guests.
 Sample some spectacular seafood, enjoy a romantic meal for two or enjoy munching on fish and chips on the pier – as far as food goes, there is something for everyone in Cromer.

 The award-winning Red Lion Hotel sits on the coast overlooking the pier and the Blue Flag status beach.
 With a four-star status, a dining award from the AA and with many original features still intact, the hotel is a wonderful place to stay or enjoy a meal.

 Frequently asked questions about Hotels in Cromer

-What are the best hotels in Cromer near the center?If you want to stay near the center of Cromer, you can consider staying at Virginia Court Hotel, The Grove and Cromer Country Club by Diamond Resorts.
+What are the best hotels in Cromer near the center?If you want to stay near the center of Cromer, you can consider staying at The Red Lion Hotel, Virginia Court Hotel and The Grove Cromer.

 We search from 120,000 hotels worldwide to find you the best deals.